3 Things That Completely CHANGED My Skincare (For ACNE)

 Tip.
 Cleanse your skin with a mild cleanser, and hydrate the skin with a light moisturizer for the day and a heavier cream at night.

 3. Boosting The Effects of Products

 All products are not created equal, and depending on the budget your have, you'll have different results (by which I mean to say fast or slower results).
-Of course, more expensive products have higher potency because of their ingredients but it is not impossible to find lower budget products can work just as well.
+Of course, more expensive products have higher potency because of their ingredients but it is not impossible to find lower budget products that work just as well.
 The truth is, no matter what -end of the department store your shop at, your skin care regime can suffer when the skin is not prepared for the treatment.
 As long as your prep the environment to get the most out of your skincare regardless of the price tag.

 Steaming!
 My favourite part.
 Contrary to popular belief, the pores of your skin do not actually open and close, since they have no muscles, the skin does soften.
 When the skin is softened, it is able to absorb products 10x better than when it is dry (Duh!).
 When you steam your face, you get your skin prepared for a clay mask to draw out the impurities of the skin.
 The steam softens the skin and amplified the pulling of congestion to the surface.
 More than that, it allows moisture to truly hydrate the skin.
 Just remember to lock in that moisture afterwards (since the pores of course don't "close").